Shortcut Stabilized Whipped Cream

 Here’s a summary of how this recipe is made.
 Find the complete ingredients list and full instructions within the printable recipe card below!

-- When mixture is smooth, switch to a hand mixer (using the whisk attachment) and whip until you’ve achieved desired texture.
+- Use a hand mixer on low-medium to whip the cream (use the whisk attachment) until you’ve achieved desired texture.

 Note that the mixture will continue to firm up as it sets (just like when you make a pudding mix following the instructions on the box).
 Be careful not to overwhip as it will go fast!